JhonathanMusa/e-commerce-practice/README.md

 # e-commerce-practice
-Building an e-commerce with MERN stack
+Building an e-commerce using MERN stack